Tim Pawlenty: Financial Services Roundtable

+2018 gubernatorial campaign

+In February 2018, Pawlenty began considering running for a third term as governor of Minnesota and started meeting with Republican donors and advisors.
+He announced his candidacy on April 5.
+Pawlenty lost the Republican primary to Hennepin County Commissioner Jeff Johnson.
+His campaign was affected by disparaging statements he made about then presidential candidate Donald Trump.
+Pawlenty eventually declared his support for Trump before running for governor, but said after his defeat that the "Republican party has shifted" and that he was not a "Trump-like politician" in the "era of Trump".
+He said he was ending his career in politics.

 Personal life

 Pawlenty and his wife Mary have two daughters, Anna and Mara.
 Mary was appointed as a judge of the Dakota County District Court in Hastings, Minnesota, in 1994.
 After he was elected governor in 2002, the family remained at their Eagan home instead of moving into the Governor's residence because his wife was required to live in her judicial district.
 In 2007, she left her judicial position to become General Counsel of the National Arbitration Forum, a dispute-resolution company based in Minneapolis.
 She stayed only briefly before departing for another dispute-resolution company, the Gilbert Mediation Center.

 Pawlenty was raised a Roman Catholic.
 His conversion to Evangelical Protestantism has been attributed to Mary, who is a member of Wooddale Church in Eden Prairie, Minnesota, a member congregation of the Minnesota Baptist Conference.
 In a January 2011 interview, Pawlenty said, "I love and respect and admire the Catholic Church.
 I still attend Mass once in a while there.
 The church I now attend is an interdenominational church which has got many former Catholics in it, and so we share the Christian faith and the Bible.
 I had to reconcile my faith life with my wife so we could have a consistent, integrated family faith life."

 Pawlenty frequently uses (and is called by) the mononym "TPaw" or "T-Paw".

+Pawlenty ran the 2004 Twin Cities Marathon, finishing with a time of 3 hours, 57 minutes, and 52 seconds.
+He was the first sitting governor to run the race.